Maria Jose Colmenares

 SACNAS

 I'm an active member of the Society for Advancing Chicanos/Hispanics & Native Americans in Science (SACNAS), which is an inclusive organization dedicated to fostering the success of Chicanos/Hispanics and Native Americans, from college students to professionals, in attaining advanced degrees, careers, and positions of leadership in STEM.
-In 2022, I attended the SACNAS National Diversity in Stem (NDiSTEM) Conference in San Juan, Puerto Rico.
+I have attended the 2022 SACNAS National Diversity in Stem (NDiSTEM) Conference in San Juan, Puerto Rico and the 2024 NDiSTEM Conference in Phoenix, Arizona.